gsnedz/flow-ml/README.md

 p2, q2, q4, Q2, Q4 (for calculating d2{2} and d2{4} for differential flow).
 This has 7 inputs (the 5 inputs above followed by one-hot embedding labelling particles as POI or reference particles).

 ### Testing the NN
 There are several files labelled “testing”: testing.py, test_all.py, test_all.py, test_differential.py, which create cumulant graphs for the above NNs, respectively.
 NOTE: in subevents.py, there’s an statement “from calculations import *”.
-Because of slurm files in different folders, I’ve had to change that back and forth between “from calculations import *” and “from deepsets.calculations import *”.
+Because of slurm files in different folders, I’ve had to change that back and forth between

+	from calculations import *
+for deepsets.py and

+	from deepsets.calculations import *
+for testing files..
 I never figured out how to fix that error with slurm.
-I used “from calculations import *” for deepsets.py and “from deepsets.calculations import *” for testing files.
 If you figure out how to fix this, power to you.

 ### Most Important Functions
 deepsets.py - main().
 Creates datasets.